How to Turn Your Camper into a Tiny Farmhouse on Wheels

 There’s something about white enamelware with that classic blue or red trim that instantly says “vintage farmhouse.”

-It’s lightweight and perfect for small camper interiors.
-From coffee mugs to serving trays, enamelware is one of the easiest camper decor ideas to embrace that simple, timeless farmhouse aesthetic—plus, it doesn’t chip as easily as you’d think.
+It’s light and great for small camper interiors.
+From coffee mugs to serving trays, enamelware is one of the easiest camper decor ideas to get that simple, old farmhouse aesthetic.
+Also, it does not break easily.

 Rest Easy: Farmhouse Bedroom Camper Interior Design That Feels Like a Retreat